Skip to main content

 Each of these has its own development environment.
 Docs are run from the top-level makefile, but development is split across separate test & release flows.

-Install langchain-community development requirements (for running langchain, running examples, linting, formatting, tests, and coverage):
+Install development requirements (for running langchain, running examples, linting, formatting, tests, and coverage):

 Then verify dependency installation: